kimdoh/id_proto/bashintro.md

 `hello`

 The `echo` command is followed by a space and an `argument`.
-Spaces are semantic in Bash, and separate commands from their inputs.
+Spaces are semantic in Bash, and separate arguments from their inputs.
 Any argument that `echo` takes, it spits back out.
 Wrapping longer arguments in quotation marks ensures that the echo command speaks back all of its input.

  `echo "hello goodbye"`

+Enter another Bash command

+`pwd`

+which returns something like

+`/Users/zach`

+`pwd` stands for 'print working directory,' and returns where your Bash shell is currently located in your computer's filesystem.
+Your Bash shell opens into your user home folder, which is often represented in Bash by the `~` (tilda) character.